claimdocadmin/pjson/README.md

 Number
 ------

 The `number` is the assigned enumeration number (e.g. an NPI).
-This field should be left blank when submitting a new enumeration request, but must be provided on change requests.
+This integer field should be left blank when submitting a new enumeration request, but must be provided on change requests.
 Number is always length 9 where the  last number is a checkdigit according to the Luhn algorithm.
 Please refer to the NPI final rule for more infromation.